vibeRunner/scrapyard/README.md

 ## sillyStuff
 ### OKinator
 basically replaces all letters in the input with respective amount of "ok" for the position in the alphabet of said key.
 Example of use is in the out.txt file.
 Try to guess what was this file previously!
+### SuperPowerRandomiser
+Ever wanted to become a superhero?
+Now it's a dream come true with Reddits' unusual abilities.
+Get random powers from subreddits of your choice, by utilising PRAW library.
+Remember to create an app on webside to which link is provided in the code, and fill out the detais!

 -----
 ## utils